 The Vassar curriculum has always been characterized by boldness, breadth, and flexibility.
 Vassar was among the first colleges to offer courses in drama, psychology, and Russian, the first to offer an undergraduate degree in cognitive science, and among the first to experiment with interdepartmental courses in the early 20th century.
 Today, the curriculum is broader, richer, and more varied than ever, with an increasing emphasis on a multidisciplinary approach to intellectual inquiry.
-Students choose among 29 departments, 6 interdisciplinary programs, 12 multidisciplinary programs, 50 majors, and over 1,000 courses.
+Students choose among 30 departments, 7 interdepartmental programs, 12 multidisciplinary programs, 51 majors, and over 1,000 courses.

 Vassar offers a balanced course of study leading to the degree of bachelor of arts and encourages students to pursue the degree through a program of study that recognizes their individual goals.
-The general curricular requirements are flexible: each student must fulfill the Freshman Course (first-year writing seminar) requirement, the quantitative course requirement, and the foreign language requirement.
+The general curricular requirements are flexible: each student must fulfill the First-Year Writing Seminar requirement, the quantitative course requirement, and the foreign language requirement.
 In addition to these general requirements, the student must fulfill the specific requirements of his/her major.

-In the Freshman Course, small groups of first-year students and a professor examine topics such as “Perspectives on the Global Village,” “Russia and the Short Story,” and “Reimaging America.”
-Intended as introductions to the Vassar experience, Freshman Courses are offered in a variety of disciplines and generally serve as introductions to those disciplines.
-All Freshman Courses stress the effective expression of ideas in both written and oral work.
+In the First-Year Writing Seminar, small groups of first-year students and a professor examine topics such as “Perspectives on the Global Village,” “Russia and the Short Story,” and “Reimaging America.”
+Intended as introductions to the Vassar experience, First-Year Seminars are offered in a variety of disciplines and generally serve as introductions to those disciplines.
+All First-Year Seminars stress the effective expression of ideas in both written and oral work.

 By the end of sophomore year, every Vassar student must take at least one course that demands a significant amount of quantitative analysis.
 To fulfill this requirement, students may choose from a broad array of courses in disciplines that span the curriculum.
 All courses offered in mathematics, computer science, and the laboratory sciences satisfy the requirement; the requirement is also satisfied by many courses offered in the social sciences (such as economics, psychology, and geography).

 Vassar also expects students to demonstrate proficiency in a foreign language.
 The curriculum provides for both study of and concentration in Chinese, French, German, Greek, Italian, Japanese, Latin, Russian, and Spanish.
 In addition, students may learn Hebrew and Arabic, and, through the Self-Instructional Language Program, Gaelic, Hindi, Korean, Portuguese, Swedish, Swahili, Turkish, and Yiddish.
-Students also may demonstrate proficiency based on results of SAT Subject Tests or Advanced Placement exams, Higher level IB language exams or language proficiency exams offered by Vassar language departments.
+Students also may demonstrate proficiency based on results of SAT Subject Tests, Advanced Placement exams, Higher level IB language exams or language proficiency exams offered by Vassar language departments.

 Vassar students have multiple opportunities to apply what they’re learning to real life situations.
-About 500 students annually do field work for academic credit in the local community, Albany, and New York City; in some disciplines, such as anthropology, earth science, education, and geography, field work is an expected part of the student’s work.
+About 500 students annually do community-engaged learning for academic credit in the local community, Albany, and New York City; in some disciplines, such as anthropology, earth science, education, and geography, community-engaged learning is an expected part of the student’s work.
 About 300 students annually work as paid research assistants or academic interns in the sciences, social sciences, arts, and humanities.
 More

 Students (usually juniors) may apply for a year or a semester away in either Vassar-sponsored programs or one of the many preapproved programs offered by other colleges.
-Vassar sponsors academic-year programs in France, Germany, Ireland, Italy, Russia, and Spain.
-Students may also apply for study away at various U.S. institutions, such as the historically Black colleges and members of the Twelve College Exchange.
+Vassar sponsors academic-year programs in Costa Rica, England, France, Germany, India, Ireland, Italy, Russia, and Spain.
+Students may also apply for study away at various U.S. institutions, such as the Historically Black Colleges and members of the Twelve College Exchange.
 More

 The Advising System